Svedrin/meshping/README.md

 # meshping

-Ping daemon that pings a number of targets at once, collecting their response times in histograms.
-Meant to be deployed at strategic points in your network in order to detect weak links.
+Pings a number of targets at once, collecting their response times in histograms.
+Deploy at strategic points in your network to detect weak links and gain insight to your network's topology.

 ## Features